 Protocol Name Com- mand Input Address Input Data Input/Output Description Extended DQ0 Multiple DQ n lines, depending on the command Multiple DQ n lines, depending on the command Device default protocol from the factory.
 Additional commands extend the standard SPI protocol and enable address or data transmission on multiple DQ n lines.
-Dual DQ[1:0] DQ[1:0] DQ[1:0] Volatile selectable: When the enhanced volatile configuration register bit 6 is set to 0, the device enters the dual SPI protocol immediately after the next WRITE ENHANCED VOLATILE CONFIGURATION REGISTER command.
+Dual DQ[1:0] DQ[1:0] DQ[1:0] Volatile selectable: When the enhanced volatile configuration register bit 6 is set to 0 and bit 7 is set to 1, the device enters the dual SPI protocol immediately after the WRITE ENHANCED VOLATILE CONFIGURATION REGISTER command.
 The device returns to the default protocol after the next power-on.
-In addition, the device can return to default protocol using the rescue sequence, without power-off or power-on.
+In addition, the device can return to default protocol using the rescue sequence or through new WRITE ENHANCED VOLATILE CONFIGURATION REGISTER command, without power-off or power-on.
 Nonvolatile selectable: When nonvolatile configuration register bit 2 is set, the device enters the dual SPI protocol after the next power-on.
 Once this register bit is set, the device defaults to the dual SPI protocol after all subsequent power-on sequences until the nonvolatile configuration register bit is reset to 1.
-Quad 1 DQ[3:0] DQ[3:0] DQ[3:0] Volatile selectable: When enhanced volatile configuration register bit 7 is set to 0, the device enters the quad SPI protocol immediately after the next WRITE ENHANCED VOLATILE CONFIGURATION REGISTER command.
+Quad DQ[3:0] DQ[3:0] DQ[3:0] Volatile selectable: When the enhanced volatile configuration register bit 7 is set to 0, the device enters the quad SPI protocol immediately after the WRITE ENHANCED VOLATILE CONFIGURATION REGISTER command.
 The device returns to the default protocol after the next power-on.
-In addition, the device can return to default protocol using the rescue sequence, without power-off or power-on.
+In addition, the device can return to default protocol using the rescue sequence or through new WRITE ENHANCED VOLATILE CONFIGURATION REGISTER command, without power-off or power-on.
 Nonvolatile selectable: When nonvolatile configuration register bit 3 is set to 0, the device enters the quad SPI protocol after the next power-on.
 Once this register bit is set, the device defaults to the quad SPI protocol after all subsequent power-on sequences until the nonvolatile configuration register bit is reset to 1.

 Note: 1.
-In quad SPI protocol, all command/address input and data I/O are transmitted on four lines except during a PROGRAM and ERASE cycle performed with V{PP}.
+In quad SPI protocol, all command/address input and data I/O are transmitted on four lines except during a PROGRAM and ERASE cycle performed with VPP.
 In this case, the device enters the extended SPI protocol to temporarily allow the application to perform a PROGRAM/ERASE SUSPEND operation or to check the write-in-progress bit in the status register or the program/erase controller bit in the flag status register.
-Then, when V{PP} goes LOW, the device returns to the quad SPI protocol.
+Then, when VPP goes LOW, the device returns to the quad SPI protocol.